 How cute are these little Pumpkin Buns?
-These dinner buns are made with cooked pumpkin puree mixed into a butter-enriched dough and topped with a little pumpkin seed.
-You’ll love these pumpkin buns with herb butter.
+This savory dinner rolls recipe is made with cooked pumpkin puree mixed into a butter-enriched dough and topped with a little pumpkin seed.
+These pumpkin-shaped buns with a simple homemade herb butter are perfect to enjoy at all of your festive fall celebrations!

-Now that Labor day is over it is officially Pumpkin Season!
-I’m kicking the fall harvest off with these adorable pumpkin-shaped dinner buns or rolls.
-Served with an amazing fresh herb butter that you will want to eat with a spoon!
-These Pumpkin Buns will go great with a pot of soup or alongside a bowl of chili.
+I insist you serve them with an amazing fresh homemade herb butter that you will want to eat with a spoon!
+But if you want a meal that consists of more than *just* bread and butter for dinner (it happens), these Pumpkin Buns will go great with a pot of soup or alongside a bowl of chili.

 What is an enriched dough?